Fishing and Boating

 Yellow perch: native

 American eel: native

 Summer days bring out the boaters and water skiers.
 These activities give way each evening to the floating patio boats, small fishing boats, paddleboats, kayaks, and stand-up-paddleboards (SUP) of residents and the general public.
 They are joined by those enjoying early retirement, others cherishing weekend retirement and our young retirement trainees from age 1 and older.
 Briarcliff Lodge offers many options and programs for older members of our community who maintain their independence in their own homes on the pond.

 A daily quietness of wildlife pervades Sluice Pond since jet skis and large motors are banned.
 The natural sounds of water from duck play on rare occasion is punctuated by a siren or traffic noise reminding Sluice Pond residents that they live in an urban city of almost 100,000 people.
 The pond offers refuge to area wildlife.
-Ducks, geese and swans grace the pond with their partners and families while turtles sun and share the waterways with over ten varieties of fish.
+Ducks and geese grace the pond with their partners and families while turtles sun and share the waterways with over ten varieties of fish.
 Cormorants dive for breakfast or sit on the trees overlooking the water.
-Rarely, we will be visited by
+Rarely, we will be visited by herons, swans, and eagles.

 Please warn your neighbors that they can be fined and prohibited from using larger motors if they churn enough water to endanger swimmers, canoes, kayaks and small boats or to ruin other people's docks and steps in the cove areas by speeding in the coves.
 By law the damage caused is the responsibility of the boat owner to repair or the liability of the boat owner in the case of an injury or drowning.
 Unless you are heavily insured and able to sustain fines, no wake, no mistake.